Anal Fissure in Children: Symptoms & When to See a Doctor

 Common Symptoms for Anal Fissure in Children

-If you notice any of the above, note the frequency and severity — this helps your clinician decide next steps.
-The most common trigger is hard stools from constipation, low fiber intake, or insufficient fluids.
-Increased sphincter tone (muscle spasm) that prevents healing is an important pathophysiologic factor, and certain diseases (for example, Crohn’s disease) can predispose to recurrent fissures.
+If you notice any of the above, note the frequency and severity, as this helps your clinician decide the next steps.
+The most common trigger is hard stools caused by constipation, a low-fiber diet, or inadequate fluid intake.
+Increased sphincter tone (muscle spasm), which prevents healing, is another important factor.
+Certain conditions, such as Crohn’s disease, can also increase the risk of recurrent fissures.
+If symptoms continue or repeatedly return, consulting an experienced Fissure Specialist in Kolkata helps ensure an accurate diagnosis and timely treatment.

 First Line Care for Anal Fissure in Children